HybridDog/technic_extras/README.md

 * Makes the music box not only configurable by using a formspec
 * Adds a black light collecting node
 * Makes the mk3 mining drill to an automatic drill
+* Adds a pencil to change infotext somewhere

 **Depends:** see [depends.txt](https://raw.githubusercontent.com/HybridDog/technic_extras/master/depends.txt)
 **License:** see [LICENSE.txt](https://raw.githubusercontent.com/HybridDog/technic_extras/master/LICENSE.txt)